zimolzak/psci-resource-proposal/README.md

    dissemination and implementation of the resource.

-Although stakeholders will co-create the resource with us, we have created an initial framework for what might go in the Safer Dx EnGAGE resource as a starting off point.
+Although stakeholders will co-create the resource with us, we have created an initial framework for what might go in the *Safer Dx EnGAGE* resource as a starting point.
 This is described below but will likely change with stakeholder input.